romanov-rizvan/immundb_test_assignment/readme.md

     "amount": fake.pyint(0, 9999),
     "type": get_random_type(fake.pybool())
 ```
-Check that response code is equal to 200, otherwise drop assertion with error message
+Check that response code is equal to 200, otherwise drop assertion with error message. \
+The test then sends a query to find the created transaction by account_number and compares the document that was
+sent and received.
 ### test_0_positive::test_put_several_transactions
 This test send the document with 110 transactions in one execution into collection from with random values
 (used faker lib):